Hridoy-shill/music_mystery/README.md

 ## About Webpage

-- It a Toy car based website.
+- It a Course selling based website.
-- This is a e-ecommerce type website.there have many category's of toy car's.
+- This is a educational type website.there have many category's of courses.
-- In this website user's can order toy's from home.
+- In this website user's can enroll courses from home.
+- also musician can add courses with there own account.
-- also admin can add toy's with there own account.
+- also admin can manage users with there own account.
-- In this website admin can update and delete his/her added toy's.
+- and for more visit live side....